Contact Organizational Effectiveness

 - ILR Executive Education: offers programs designed to advance the HR function and by focusing on the critical intersection of business strategy and human capital to solve challenging organizational issues, and drive business performance.

-- Respect@Cornell: Cornell is making a concerted effort to ensure that our community can identify potential acts of prohibited harassment and discrimination and know who to contact and consult about it.
+- Building a Culture of Respect: Cornell is making a concerted effort to ensure that our community can identify potential acts of prohibited harassment and discrimination and know who to contact and consult about it.
 Our aim is to make sure campus remains a safe and respectful academic and workplace environment focused on education.
-To help achieve that aim, Cornell has developed a valuable brief online course, Respect@Cornell: Eliminating Harassment and Discrimination.
+To help achieve that aim, Cornell has developed a valuable brief online course, Building a Culture of Respect.